DEV3L/resume-g3nius/resume-g3nius/docs/pricing.md

 ---
-title: "Unlock Your Career: Pricing | Resume G3nius"
+title: "Pricing | Resume G3nius"
 description: "Explore Resume G3nius pricing plans and find the perfect solution for your career goals.
 From entry-level resumes to executive branding, we offer plans tailored to your needs."
 keywords:
   - resume pricing